 CUNY to Require Vaccinations for In-Person Students

 On May 10, 2021, New York Gov. Andrew Cuomo announced that the City University of New York and State University of New York will require Covid-19 vaccinations for all in-person students beginning with the Fall 2021 semester.
 The mandate is contingent upon full approval of the COVID-19 vaccines by the federal government, since the shots are currently being distributed under an emergency provision.
 Gov. Cuomo said he expected that approval to come soon.
+While Gov. Cuomo has mandated that all students who access campus must be vaccinated for the Fall 2021 semester, it is the CUNY Board of Trustees that sets the policy, which we expect it will do in the coming weeks.
 We'll keep you informed as more information becomes available.

 Who’s Eligible to Receive the COVID-19 Vaccine in New York?

 New York State recently announced a new expansion of COVID-19 vaccine eligibility, which means you and your loved ones could be eligible for the shot.
 Here’s a quick look at the updates.

 Gov. Andrew Cuomo announced children between ages 12 and 15 may now receive the Pfizer vaccine.

 Gov. Andrew Cuomo announced that New York would be waiving its residency requirement for vaccination.
 People 16 and older from out of state can now get a COVID-19 vaccine in New York.

 Eligible individuals of all ages can walk into any vaccination site operated by New York City for a COVID-19 shot.
 However, if you would like to schedule an appointment ahead of time, visit https://vaccinefinder.nyc.gov/locations/664 or call (877) 829-4692.